DannySye/DevFest-Mbarara-2025/README.md

 ### 5) Watch healing
 - Point attendees to the terminal showing pods: you'll see readiness/liveness fail, then a restart or new pod creation.
-- Explain that readinessProbe removes pod from service endpoints; livenessProbe triggers restarts.
+- Explain that readinessProbe removes the pod from service endpoints; livenessProbe triggers restarts.

 ---